 Children conceived from a non-consensual sexual act

-This applies to third or subsequent children in a household where the Department for Communities has decided the child:
+This applies to third or subsequent children in your household where the Department for Communities has decided the child:

 - is likely to have been conceived as a result of a non-consensual sexual act (including rape)